 Create daily, weekly, and monthly invoicing reports to be well familiar with your accounts receivable and collections.

 5. Offer an Easy Payment Process

+Also, as Bill Forward notes an easier billing process for your customers can keep a continuous cash flow from loyal customers that will happily subscribe monthly with ease.
 Do not complicate your payment process unnecessarily.
 Instead, keep it as simple and easy as possible.
 Offer various payment methods to your customers:

 Direct Deposit: Small businesses can leverage ACH service to completely eliminate paper checks.
 This helps reducing costs as well as improving cash flow.